SuperSlayQueen/SuperSlayQueen/README.md

 ### 📱 Applications

-Mobile and application projects using Kotlin and C#/.NET.
+Mobile and desktop applications built with Kotlin and C#/.NET.

 </td>